 Tourists love the Alaska train because they can sit in the Observation Dome cars as they ride the train through Mount Denali park, or along one of the many other scenic routes.

 For many who call the great state home and live out in "the Alaskan bush" the train is a connection to civilization, supplies and medical services.
-They can ride the train on in to Anchorage, have dinner, take in a movie, pick up supplies, take care of some business and then take the train back.
+They can ride the train on in to Anchorage, have dinner, take in a movie, pick up supplies, take care of some business and then take the train back home.

 As co-creator of this website, Anchorage Memories.com, Mary has a real connection to the railroad.
-He mother Fedoria and her father Simon Samis both worked on the train out of Anchorage.
+Her mother, Fedoria and her father, Simon Samis both worked on the train out of Anchorage.

 And her family often road the train to get to the Alaska State Fair in Palmer.

-As a result, Mary and I often ride a vintage railroad near our home as a nice Sunday outing with lunch in the dining car and a peaceful scenic trip through orange groves and rural communities.
-It's not the same as Alaska, or the states own unique railway service, but it's a nice "tip of the hat" to those Alaska railroad days.
+As a result, Mary and I frequently ride a vintage railroad near our home as a nice Sunday outing with lunch in the dining car and a peaceful, scenic trip through orange groves and rural communities.
+It's not the same as Alaska, but it's a nice "tip of the hat" to those Alaska railroad days.

 What are your stories and memories of the 49th state's railway?

 Did you take the train to the Alaska State Fair?
 Did you travel through Mount Denali Park by train?
 Or did you have another adventure while riding the Alaska's train?

 Our website visitors would love to read your stories.
-Just scroll up to the easy form above and start telling your story.
+Just scroll up to the easy form above and start sharing your memories.